3 Tracks - Numerous Opportunities!

 - Architecture & Implementation of DBMS

-Track B is organized by the Faculty of Cultural Studies.
+Track B is organized by the Department of Cultural Studies.
 Track B focuses on German culture in a European and/or international context.
 Since the topics of the individual courses are oriented towards new developments, the courses change every year and are published shortly before the start of the ISP.
-Interested students can peruse the courses of the previous year in the course catalog.
+Interested students can see the preliminary courses in the course catalog.

 - What is “German”?
 German History and Identity Formation

-Track C is organized by the Faculty of Business and Economics.
+Track C is organized by the Department of Business and Economics.
 This track is aimed at students who are interested in entrepreneurship and economics.
 Students will have the opportunity to deal with the above-mentioned topics from different perspectives.
+Interested students can see the preliminary courses in the course catalog.

 - Concepts and Cases in International Marketing